-Figure 9: Holes made by common sandprawn Callichirus kraussi through a plastic bag.
-(January 2021)
+Figure 9: (a) Holes made by common sandprawn Callichirus kraussi through a plastic bag, January 2021, (b) litter covering a macrofauna sampling site, October 2021.

 6 Benthic Microalgae (Microphytobenthos)

 Algae is a term used for a diverse group of microorganisms living in the ocean.
 Microalgae are photosynthetically active microorganisms.
 Benthic algae, also known as microphytobenthos, refers to microscopic, unicellular photoautotrophs that usually occur in the upper few centimeters of shelf sediments.
 Below this level, insufficient sunlight hampers their growth.
 Where the bottom is sandy or muddy the benthic algae cannot attach themselves as they have no roots.
 Benthic algae deliver major contributions to food webs and biogeochemistry in aquatic ecosystems, energy and cover for many other organisms (Christiansen et al., 2012).
 In this way, the productivity of the benthic algae in shallow waters directly or indirectly affects the efficiency of the entire marine ecosystem.
 Benthic microalgae are ubiquitous in aquatic areas where sunlight reaches the sediment surface.
 Although they are part of the microbial community already discussed, they deserve special attention because they are a very important component of benthic communities in shallow water systems (N-Uptake, 1999).
 Besides the fact that they contribute significantly to the primary productivity in sediments and pelagic habitats, they also have important trophic linkages with a variety of organisms, including macrofauna, birds and fish (Davis et al., 2015).